MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Introduction

-\item We provide extensive evaluation of our proposed GLA-GAN against state-of-the-art techniques using numerous quality assessment metrics.
-Additionally, we demonstrate the potential of synthesized PET scans to improve multi-modal Alzheimer’s disease classification accuracy.\\

-\item Finally, we attempt to gain better understanding by identifying, visualizing and interpreting internal GAN features.
-We present some units that are closely related to both common and differential FDG uptake patterns in PET images.
+\begin{itemize} \item We propose a novel end-to-end, globally and locally aware image-to-image translation GAN (GLA-GAN) with a multi-path architecture that ensures both global structural integrity and fidelity to local details. \item We supplement the standard adversarial and voxel-level loss terms with objective functions that ensure structural consistency over multiple resolutions as well as local contextual integrity based on anatomical brain regions. \item We provide an extensive evaluation of our proposed GLA-GAN against state-of-the-art techniques using numerous quality assessment metrics.
+Additionally, we demonstrate the potential of synthesized PET scans to improve multi-modal Alzheimer’s disease classification accuracy. \item Finally, we attempt to gain a better understanding by identifying, visualizing, and interpreting internal GAN features.
+We present some units that are closely related to both common and differential FDG uptake patterns in PET images. \end{itemize}